island-is/island.is/libs/application/templates/reference-template/README.md

 },
 ```

-6. Add a path to the new directory to `tsconfig.base.json` [TSConfig](https://github.com/island-is/island.is/blob/main/tsconfig.base.json)
+6. Add a path to the new directory to `tsconfig.base.json` [TSConfig](https://github.com/island-is/island.is/blob/main/tsconfig.base.json) (skip if you used yarn to generate application)

 ```json
 "@island.is/application/templates/${template-directory-name}": [